PSBP-Library/psbp-library.github.io/index.md

 [success] ...
 ```

-Again, the only difference with the active and reactive versions is the usage of a different dependency injection by `import`.
+Again, the only difference with the active and reactive versions is the usage of a different injection by `import`.

-## Running tail recursive active optimized fibonacci (with an effectful producer and consumer)
+## Running tail recursive `freeActive` `optimizedFibonacci` (with an effectful producer and consumer)

 ```scala
 package examples.implementation.freeActive.program.effectful